You can now view my current artwork on my website: http://rebeccajardinsart.wordpress.com/

 Hi my name is Rebecca Jardin.

-I am the grade 6-10 art teacher at Lincoln Community School, Ghana.
-Previously I was working at Hangzhou International School, China teaching grade 2-12 for three years.
-Over the past 14 years I have taught art in Australia, London UK, UAE, China and now Africa.
-Every year has always been different and a fabulous experience.
-I have been very fortunate to be able to teach art to adults, preK- grade 12 and to students with learning difficulties.
+I am the MS (6,7,8) art teacher at Saigon South International School (SSIS).
+Previously I was working at Lincoln Community School, Ghana where I taught MYP art to grades 6-10.
+Over the past 16 years I have taught art in Australia, London UK, UAE, China, Africa and now Vietnam.
+Every year has been a different yet fabulous experience.
+I have been very fortunate to have had the opportunity to teach art from preK to grade 12 students.

 In my spare time I love to travel, practice yoga, go to the gym and of course paint.
-I am currently working on an exhibition of my own work.
-I will keep adding some of my artwork above so you can see that your art teacher practices what she preaches!
+I am always working on an exhibition of my own work and will keep adding some of my artwork above so you can see that your art teacher practices what she preaches!

 Every child is an artist it is a GIFT.
 I am very fortunate to have the joy of encouraging students to acknowledge and enhance this gift.
 I am providing unique skills that can be explored and developed for life.
 In my classes the students are developing skills that bring a whole new understanding and enlightenment to their thoughts, emotions and place in the world.
 This is why I am an ART teacher!

 I believe in student centered learning and see myself as more of a guide.
 There is nothing more exciting than seeing students explore and develop their own ideas.
 I often demonstrate tasks and use artists of past and present to inspire the students before they start their personal inquiries.
 Having them bring their experiences into the classroom creates trust, respect and an excellent opportunity to learn about others.
 This also establishes a very creative, supportive and dynamic learning environment.